 In a June 2006 interview with Democracy Now!‘s Amy Goodman, Lopez stated that the Sensenbrenner bill was “not much different … from the 1851 Fugitive Slave Act in the United States that made it a felony offense against anyone that aided or abetted a fugitive slave.”
 When Goodman asked Lopez if he supported amnesty, he replied: “Well, we don’t call it amnesty.
 We call it essentially a fair trade, legalization for those individuals that are willing to create wealth, value for the United States.
 They should be accorded legal status and their families, as well.”
 Lopez also stated that he was “absolutely opposed to guest worker programs” because “they seek to perpetuate a servitude.”
 “There’s no reason in the world why a person should be a contract laborer in the United States,” he said.

-In June 2006 Lopez attended a four-day “Socialism 2006” conference at Columbia University in New York.
-Among the others in attendance were the radical attorney Lynne Stewart, International Socialist Review editors Ahmed Shawki and Sherry Wolf, and Charles Jenks of the Traprock Peace Center.
+In June 2006, Lopez attended a four-day “Socialism 2006” conference at Columbia University in New York.
+Among the others in attendance were the radical attorney Lynne Stewart, Charles Jenks of the Traprock Peace Center, and International Socialist Review editors Ahmed Shawki and Sherry Wolf.

 During a 2009 lecture which he delivered at Princeton University, Lopez argued that illegal immigrants should not make their presence known to authorities in the upcoming U.S. census of 2010, on grounds that the government treated them with insufficient respect.
 “Refusing to cooperate with the U.S. census count is a political act of noncooperation and noncompliance in the best of Gandhian tradition conducted for the purpose of pressuring the political regime that pursues the persecution of immigrants on a daily basis at all nexus of social connection,” said Lopez.
 “This action seeks to dissociate ourselves from this repugnant and immoral policy, which strikes at the heart of the immigrant family.”